Diabetes can increase your risk of getting other health problems.

 - heart disease and stroke

-- keep your blood glucose levels stable
+- keep blood glucose levels within your target range

 - go to your diabetes appointments

-Getting your heart checked
+Getting your heart health checked

 Loss of feeling